Which Academic Community is right for me?

-How are FIG, FYE and MOSAIC similar?
+How are ACE, FYE and FIRST-GEN similar?

 All three programs:

-- Provide assistance for students to take an active role in their successful academic and personal transition to college.
+- Provide assistance for students to take an active role in their successful academic and personal transition to college

 - Increase retention from freshmen to sophomore year

 - Increase student and faculty interaction outside the classroom